Creating a Non-Profit for Your Birth Work

 Why a Non-Profit?

 The advantage of developing a nonprofit allows a person to create a humanitarian mission, that builds leadership and gives a deep sense of purpose of knowing that you are providing a service that is helping others.
 Starting a non-profit is mission driven and can be far reaching, while still being a means to providing a quality of life for one’s family.
 A non-profit can receive funding and donations for improving birth outcomes, promoting midwifery in underserved communities and organizing midwives for social change.
 A nonprofit’s mission engages community to come together for charitable work, build relationships, and improve society.

 Forming a Non-Profit

-Brainstorm all your options, journal your ideas, run your mission and fundraising idea by your family, friends and an experts in the field, research similar organizations for suggestions, pray for a sign or vision, talk with a lawyer, a foundation contact the small business association in your state, contact the Internal Revenue Service (IRS), shadow a CEO of a non-profit.
+Brainstorm all your options, journal your ideas, run your mission and fundraising idea by your family, friends and experts in the field, research similar organizations for suggestions, pray for a sign or vision, talk with a lawyer, a foundation contact the small business association in your state, contact the Internal Revenue Service (IRS), shadow a CEO of a non-profit.
 There are many resources to help start a non-profit.
-A non-profit can be a good start for launching your birth work, while helping the community.
+A non-profit can be a good start for launching your birth work while helping the community.

 - Investigated all the types of 501 c’s to determine what type meets your vision.

 - Create your mission

 - Register your organization

 - Create Bylaws